Johnny Antonelli: San Francisco (1958–60)

-Indians and Braves, retirement
+Indians and Braves

 The Indians made Antonelli their fourth starter to begin the 1961 season.
 After a no-decision in his first start of 1961, he lost his next four attempts, with his ERA ballooning to 6.04, before he was moved to the bullpen.
 On July 4, his contract was sold to his original organization, the Braves.
 He worked in nine games for Milwaukee, all in relief, and won his only decision, but his ERA (7.59) was higher than it had been in Cleveland (6.56).
 His final major league appearance came on September 4, when he allowed a run in two innings in a 6–2 loss to the Cubs.
 In 20 games (seven starts) between Cleveland and Milwaukee, Antonelli had a 1–4 record, a 6.75 ERA, 31 strikeouts, 21 walks, and 84 hits allowed in 58 2/3 innings pitched.

+Retirement

 On October 11, his contract was sold again, this time to the expansion New York Mets, a deal that would have returned Antonelli to the ballpark (the Polo Grounds) and the city where he had experienced his greatest MLB success.
 But instead of pitching for the Mets, he decided to retire in February 1962.
 Antonelli said he was "tired of traveling" and wanted to be home with his family.
 "I guess Johnny Antonelli is doing all right selling those black doughnuts in Rochester," Mets manager Casey Stengel said, in reference to Antonelli's Firestone business.